astropy/pyvo/docs/mivot/index.rst

     <SkyCoord (ICRS): (ra, dec) in deg(52.26722684, 59.94033461)
           (pm_ra_cosdec, pm_dec) in mas / yr(-0.82, -1.85)>

-This feature works under the condition that the annotations contain a valid instance of ``mango:EPochPosition``.
+This feature works under the condition that the annotations contain a valid instance of ``mango:EPochPosition``, otherwise a ``NoMatchingDMTypeError`` is thrown.
 Although not a standard at the time of writing, the class structure supported by this implementation must match the figure above.